JadenJSJ/revanced-extended-anddea/README.md

  ## Notes
 * Use [zygisk-detach](https://github.com/j-hc/zygisk-detach) to block Play Store from updating YouTube and YouTube-Music.
-* Non-root versions of YouTube and YouTube-Music require [MicroG](https://github.com/ReVanced/GmsCore/releases) to work.
+* Non-root versions of YouTube and YouTube-Music require [MicroG (GmsCore)](https://github.com/ReVanced/GmsCore/releases) to work.
+* If stuck on splash screen, please try installing the MicroG provided above.

 ## Credits
 [j-hc](https://github.com/j-hc) for [mindetach](https://github.com/j-hc/mindetach-magisk), [zygisk-detach](https://github.com/j-hc/zygisk-detach) and the [script on which this is based on](https://github.com/j-hc/revanced-magisk-module).